freenas/freenas-docs/userguide/storage.rst

 #.
 Go to
    :menuselection:`Storage --> Volumes`,
-   select the pool to expand and click the "Volume Status" button.
+   select the pool to expand and click the :guilabel:`Volume Status` button.
+Select a disk and click the :guilabel:`Replace` button.
-   Select a disk and click the "Replace" button.
    Choose the new disk as the replacement.

 #.
-You can view the status of the resilver process by running
+The status of the resilver process can be viewed by running
    :command:`zpool status`.
 When the new disk has resilvered, the old one will be automatically offlined.
-You can then shut down the system and physically remove the replaced disk.
+The system can then be shut down to physically remove the replaced disk.
 One advantage of this approach is that there is no loss of redundancy during the resilver.

 If you do not have a spare drive port, you will need to replace one drive with a larger drive using the instructions in